omarabdellatif99/Smart-Home-Automation-System-Using-Atmega-128a/README.md

-# Smart-Home-Automation-System-Using-Atmega-128a
-A hands-on project using Atmega 128a for a smart home setup.
-Features motion, flame, sound sensors, and photoresistors, integrated with buzzers, LEDs, and buttons.
-Utilizes GPIO, ADC, timers, and interrupts for responsive automation.
+# Smart Home Automation System Using Atmega 128a

-Introduction
+## Introduction
 Welcome to the Smart Home Automation System project repository.
-This system is an integration of various sensors and actuators managed by the Atmega 128a microcontroller from the AVR family, designed to create an intelligent and responsive home environment.
-This project combines embedded systems principles with practical application to offer a hands-on experience in home automation.
+This system integrates various sensors and actuators managed by the Atmega 128a microcontroller from the AVR family, creating an intelligent and responsive home environment.
+This project bridges embedded systems theory with practical application in home automation.

-Features
+## Features
-Motion Detection: Automates lighting and security alerts through motion sensing.
+- **Motion Detection**: Automates lighting and security alerts.
-Fire Safety: Employs a flame sensor for fire detection, triggering alarms and notifications.
+- **Fire Safety**: Employs a flame sensor for early detection and alerts.
-Adaptive Lighting: Uses a photoresistor to regulate indoor lighting based on external light levels.
-Sound Sensing: Monitors ambient noise, aiding in noise pollution control.
-User Interface: Incorporates buttons and LEDs for manual control and system feedback.
-Alert System: Utilizes buzzers for emergency notifications and system status alerts.
+- **Adaptive Lighting**: Regulates indoor lighting using a photoresistor.
+- **Sound Sensing**: Monitors noise levels.
+- **User Interface**: Manual control and feedback via buttons and LEDs.
+- **Alert System**: Emergency notifications using buzzers.

-Hardware Requirements
+## Hardware Requirements
-Atmega 128a Microcontroller
+- Atmega 128a Microcontroller
-Motion Sensor
+- Motion Sensor
-Flame Sensor
+- Flame Sensor
-Photoresistor
+- Photoresistor
-Sound Sensor
+- Sound Sensor
-Buzzers
+- Buzzers
-LEDs
+- LEDs
-Buttons
+- Buttons
-Power Supply
+- Power Supply
-Connecting Wires and Breadboard
+- Connecting Wires and Breadboard

-Software Requirements
+## Software Requirements
+- AVR GCC Compiler
-Atmel studio
+- Atmel studio

+## Installation
+1. **Setup the Hardware**: Follow the circuit diagram in the `docs` directory.
+2. **Compile the Code**: Use AVR GCC Compiler.

+## Usage
+After installation, the system monitors sensor inputs.
+Adjust configurations in the code as needed.